AIOFH/aiofh-community/README.md

 # AIOFH Community

+**A social experiment in community-controlled AI.**

-**Submit episode ideas.
+Submit episode ideas.
 Vote on favorites.
-Watch The Operator bring them to life.**
+Watch The Operator bring them to life.

 Welcome to the AI Operator From Hell community hub!
-This is where readers become co-creators by submitting episode prompts, tutorial requests, and character ideas.
+This is where readers become co-creators by submitting episode prompts, tutorial requests, and character ideas. **This is an experiment:** Can a community effectively direct an autonomous AI system?
+You're helping us find out.

 ---